What is an electrical substation?

 Electrical switchyard components

 The switchyard components are an important part of the electrical power system.
 The switchyard components are used for switching and protection purposes.
 Basically, these are used for high voltage switching, protecting, and controlling purposes.
-There are different types of electrical switchyard components, such as
+There are different types of electrical switchyard components these are installed different types of electrical substations, such as

 - Lighting arresters (LA)